Job-Meter-Next-Proof

 Standard is the plan to inspect when auto retrain, API access, more enabled AI Actions, more source size, and more credits matter.

-Watch: The current annual-view pricing table showed Hobby at $32/month and Standard at $120/month, with higher source and action limits on Standard.
+Before choosing: The official annual-view pricing table showed Hobby at $32/month and Standard at $120/month, with higher source and action limits on Standard.

 Check Chatbase pricing